bowo-prasetyo/forkbuild/docs/Principles.md

 actually load.
 This separation is what makes the architecture scalable: with 10 million publications and 500,000 placements near the user, the client queries 500,000 spatial records, not 10 million snapshots.

+Runtime state is distinct from decentralized truth (0.2.12).
+PlacementRecord is the durable, discoverable truth of where a publication exists.
+LoadedWorld is the ephemeral runtime state of that placement in a specific client's memory.
+The fact that a client currently has a castle loaded in memory must never become part of the protocol or travel over the network.